 Additionally, the salinity helps preserve the meat, fish or vegetable.
 Brining is actually a very simple process that requires just a few steps and some time.
 Continue reading to learn more about the ingredients and process to make a smoked salmon brine.

-We already talked about smoking a salmon in the blog with this delicious Honey Smoked Salmon, but today our main focus is the brine.
+We already talked about how to smoke salmon in the blog with this delicious Honey Smoked Salmon, but today our main focus is the brine.
 Dedicate some prep time to this particular step in your smoked salmon recipe to get the best results!

-Brine base for approximately four pounds of salmon:
+Smoked Salmon Brine base for approximately four pounds of fresh salmon:

 - 1 gallon cold water